 Love Volunteers welcomes all those 18 years and over who wish to help create a brighter future for people living in marginalized communities of Morocco.
 This project is definitively best suited to those who are either already qualified or those pursuing a career in the field of Journalism.
 There are many ways you can assist and individual projects can often be tailored to suit the particular skills and interests or each participant.
+Volunteers require proof of their Covid vaccination.
 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 Rabat is a modern city with wide boulevards, gardens and light, white buildings, for the most part a far cry from the hectic warrens of the other Imperial cities of Marrakech and Fez, but no less steeped in history with its origins going back to the 7th century.
 The King of Morocco lives here in his palace amid trees and flowers..Ohh!
 Being an administrative capital, the city is somewhat conservative and serious, but there is some local color to be found in the old part of the city, the Medina, and the Kasbah, where there is a more relaxed atmosphere.
 Recreational opportunities abound too and a few lovely beaches at hand.

 With the city center of Rabat being very compact, all the points of interest are in walking distance.
 Local Bus services can be very useful and they are marked very clearly.
 Petit and Grands taxis can be found at the airport, the train station and at Boulevard Hassan.